GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

 ## Getting Started
 First, make sure you have installed states_rebuilder package, please check out the [installation guide](https://github.com/GIfatahTH/states_rebuilder/tree/master/states_rebuilder_package#getting-started-with-states_rebuilder).

-This catalog of example is the first of a series of others, I intended to do to cover all the features of states_rebuilder form very basic to highly advanced.
+This catalog of examples is the first of a series of others, I intended to do to cover all the features of states_rebuilder from very basic to highly advanced.

-Theses examples are intended to ba as tutorials and for any future reference.
+These examples are intended to serve as tutorials and can be used for reference in the future.

 # Sync mutation of global and local state

-In these examples, you will learn how to work with global as well as local state.
-You learn when to use any of them.
+In this first set of examples, you will learn how to work with global and local states.
 You will also learn how to mutate the state synchronously.
-[See here for async state mutation]()
+[See here for more advanced async state mutation]()

 ## Newbie level
-Here it provides a bundle of use-cases of Nav2 from simple to complex:

 - [01: Hello counter app](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_001_00_default_counter_app.dart)
    <br /><b> Description: </b>
-  The default Flutter counter app rewritten using states_rebuilder.
-You'll encounter `ReactiveStatelessWidget` for widget subscription to the injected state.
+  The default Flutter counter app rewritten using States_rebuilder.
+You will come across `ReactiveStatelessWidget` for the widget subscription in the injected state.

 - [02: Hello counter app version 2](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_002_00_default_counter_app.dart)
    <br /><b> Description: </b>
   The default Flutter counter app rewritten using states_rebuilder with some modification to explore more features of `ReactiveStatelessWidget`
-  > ReactiveStateless widget can resister to any state consumed in its child widget provided that the child widget is not lazily loaded as in `ListView.builder` items
+  > * ReactiveStateless widget can resister to any state consumed in its child widget provided that the child widget is not lazily loaded as in `ListView.builder` items
+  > * Child widget declared with const modifier can not listen to parent `ReactiveStatelessWidget`

 - [03: Hello counter app version 3](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_003_00_default_counter_app.dart)
    <br /><b> Description: </b>